reasonml/reasonml.github.io/docs/global-installation.md

 | **Linux**   | `npm install -g reason-cli@3.2.0-linux`
 | **Windows** | Please see https://github.com/reasonml/reasonml.github.io/issues/195

-Note: Bundles are currently large (approximately `100MB`), but `npm` will not provide progress while downloading.
+Note: Bundles are currently large (approximately `100MB`), and `npm` will not provide accurate progress of the download.
+This may take several minutes, depending on your connection.
+Be patient.
+In most cases, the installation is not hanging and will finish.

 ## (Alternative) Through OPAM